baleboy/balenet-gen/site/content/about.md

 ## About

-This blog is a random dump of things I learn or find interesting, mainly around programming, videogames, cooking (especially pizza) and family related stuff.
+This blog is a random dump of things I learn or find interesting, mainly around programming, videogames, cooking (especially pizza) and family-related stuff.
 I write for myself, but if you find anything interesting or helpful I'd love to know!

 ### Contact